-Establishing a wholly-owned subsidiary of a U.S. financial leasing company or a joint venture leasing company requires three consecutive profitable years, and \$5 million in legal capital.
+Establishing a wholly owned subsidiary of a U.S. financial leasing company or a joint venture leasing company requires three consecutive profitable years, and \$5 million in legal capital.

 For the first three years under the BTA, Vietnam is not obligated to provide national treatment with respect to access to central bank rediscounting, swap, and forward facilities.
+However, in 2003, the State Bank of Vietnam allowed one U.S. bank with branches in Vietnam (and some local banks) to provide swap service on a pilot basis.